blekane/Devopseasylearning/Jenkins/Jenkins-pipeline-as-code/Mix/readme.md

 Jenkins and Docker Build a Docker image using an jenkins pipeline and push it into docker registry https://www.edureka.co/community/55640/jenkins-docker-docker-image-jenkins-pipeline-docker-registry

-## General Terms
-**- Agent:** An agent is typically a machine, or container, which connects to a Jenkins master and executes tasks when directed by the master.

-**Artifact:** An immutable file generated during a Build or Pipeline run which is archived onto the Jenkins Master for later retrieval by users.

-**Build:** Result of a single execution of a Project

-**Folder** An organizational container for Pipelines and/or Projects, similar to folders on a file system.

-**Job:** A deprecated term, synonymous with Project.

-**Master:** The central, coordinating process which stores configuration, loads plugins, and renders the various user interfaces for Jenkins.

-**Node:** A machine which is part of the Jenkins environment and capable of executing Pipelines or Projects.
-Both the Master and Agents are considered to be Nodes.

-**Project:** A user-configured description of work which Jenkins should perform, such as building a piece of software, etc.

-**Pipeline:** A user-defined model of a continuous delivery pipeline

-**Plugin:** An extension to Jenkins functionality provided separately from Jenkins

-**Trigger:** A criteria for triggering a new Pipeline run or Build.

-**Step:** A single task; fundamentally steps tell Jenkins what to do inside of a Pipeline or Project

-**Workspace:** A disposable directory on the file system of a Node where work can be done by a Pipeline or Project.
-Workspaces are typically left in place after a Build or Pipeline run completes unless specific Workspace cleanup policies have been put in place on the Jenkins Master.

-**Upstream:** A configured Pipeline or Project which triggers a separate Pipeline or Project as part of its execution.

-**Downstream:** A configured Pipeline or Project which is triggered as part of the execution of a separate Pipeline or Project.

 ## Some plugins in Jenkins
 - **Config AutoRefresh:** the Config AutoRefresh Plugin provides a way to configure the auto-refresh rate from the Jenkins UI.
 - configuration-as-code